MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a series of checkboxes.

-1. Select the value in the **Label** column and enter the heading you want to display above the series of checkboxes, for example `Terms and conditions`.
+1. Select the value in the **Label** column and enter the heading you want to display above the series of checkboxes, for example `How did you hear about us?`.

 1. Select the value in the **User Input Type** column to open the editor pane.